hjenneberg/wow-experience-left/README.md

 ## 🔨 Usage

-### Slash commands
+### Context menu

-- Use `/xpleft show` to show the xp frame
-- Use `/xpleft hide` to hide the xp frame
-- Use `/xpleft center` to move the xp frame back to its initial position
-- Use `/xpleft reset` to reset saved xp rates from previous sessions
+Most of the addon options are available via context menu.
+Just right click the addon frame to show it.

 ### How to move the frame

 -   Use [Shift] + Left click to move the frame to the desired position

-## 🏭 Todo
+### Slash commands

+-   Use `/xpleft hide` to hide the frame
--   Tooltip to show movement options
+-   Use `/xpleft show` to show the frame after you have hidden it
--   Improve number format
+-   Use `/xpleft center` to move the frame back to its initial position if you have accidentally dragged it out of the screen
+-   Use `/xpleft reset` to restart your XP session.
+All your previous XP rates will be deleted.

 ## License